bokkypoobah/ConnextProjectContracts/docs/inclusionBypass.md

 Since a 0x0 root hash would bypass the inclusion check, this would mean that the malicious sender could now propose _any_ initial thread state when calling `startExitThread`.
 To doublespend, the sender could then create an initial thread state for 9 WEI instead of 10 and sign it (recall that only the sender needs to sign since threads are unidirectional).
 Since all higher `txCount` states would need to conserve the same total WEI in the thread, starting exit with the 9 WEI thread state would invalidate _all_ thread updates (pending payments) held by the receiver.

-Bad!
+While invalidating thread updates isn't directly allowing the hub/sender to _steal_ funds, it does violate the principle that actions within payment channels should have finality (that is to say, they cannot be reversed).
+Invalidating the set of original thread updates here means that the sender/hub are able to get 10 WEI of the receiver's services at the cost of only 1 WEI.

-The sender and hub could then exit the thread using the initial state and make back 9 WEI from the 10 WEI that they spent.
+The sender and hub can then exit the thread using the initial state and make back 9 WEI from the 10 WEI that they spent.

 ### Remediation

 Note that we allow the inclusion check bypass because we want to skip the check in the cases where the initial state of the thread _has already been verified_.

 In other words, we want to skip the check _only_ in the case where `threadRoot == bytes32(0x0) && txCount > 0 `.
+(We don't check against threadCount because threadCount must necessarily be greater than zero in order to call this code path).

 There are 3 other possible cases (all of which should be checked):